-- The rate of gastroenteritis presentations to sentinel GPs decreased in the past week and the number of presentations to EDs remained stable. - Rotavirus notifications to the Department of Health decreased in the past week and norovirus detections at PathWest also decreased.
+- The rate of gastroenteritis presentations to sentinel GPs increased above the baseline in the past week and the number of presentations to EDs increased and remained in the mid range of values usually reported at this time of year. - Rotavirus notifications to the Department of Health increased and norovirus detections at PathWest remained stable in the past week.